markovmodel/adaptivemd/README.md

 ```

-All of this must also be installed on the cluster, where you want to run your simulations.
+All of this must also be installed on the cluster, where you want to run your
+simulations.

 For allegro I suggest to use a miniconda installation.
-Note that you only need these packages if you want to use some of it on the cluster like run openmm or make computations using pyemma.
-Just for running, say `acemd`, conda is not required!
+Note that you only need
+these packages if you want to use some of it on the cluster like run openmm or
+make computations using pyemma.
+Just for running, say `acemd`, conda is not
+required!

 That's it.
 Have fun running adaptive simulations.

 #### Documentation

-To compile the doc pages, clone this github repository, go into the `docs` folder and do
+To compile the doc pages, clone this github repository, go into the `docs`
+folder and do

 ```bash
 conda install sphinx sphinx_rtd_theme pandoc make html
 ```

 The HTML pages are in _build/html.
-Please note that the docs can only be compiled if all the above mentionend
+Please note that the docs can only be
-AdaptiveMD dependencies are available.
+compiled if all the above mentionend AdaptiveMD dependencies are available.
 If you are using conda environments, this means that your AdaptiveMD
 environment should be active.

-You might want to start with the examples in `examples/tutorials`